mattwach/matrix_clock/README.md

 If you press the "increment" button while the matrix is showing, the clock will cycle through display modes.
 Currently defined modes include:

+* **Simple** Shows the time with no animations.
+The color of the time changes throughout the day to approximate a sunrise/daytime/sunset color temperature.
 * **Matrix With Numbers** The default
 * **Matrix Only** For those who want a challenge
 * **Bounce** Particles bounce around the numbers.